CSCI-4830-002-2014/CSCI-4830-002-2014.github.io/units/d3_4/index.md

 After you are able to recpliate 9-16, take a screenshot and submit.
 It must be the result from your own code.
 Submit your D3 code too.

+__IMPORTANT__: Given a shorter week, we've decided to move checkpoints to 5 - 8 to next week's challenges.
+But if you feel comfortable with your time, you can feel free to go ahead and complete the rest (less work next week).

 ## Checkpoint 5

 After you are able to recpliate 9-21, take a screenshot and submit.
 It must be the result from your own code.
 Submit your D3 code too.

 ## Checkpoint 6